-This Sunday, the Board of Directors of Uber has reached a new agreement.
+This Sunday, the Board of Directors of Uber reached a new agreement.

 As a result of this agreement, we will see SoftBank making a multibillion-dollar investment in the ride-hailing startup.
-It also resolves the long legal battle between Travis Kalanick, Uber co-founder and former CEO and Benchmark Capital, one of the early investors of the startup.
+It also resolves the long legal battle between Travis Kalanick, Uber co-founder and former CEO, and Benchmark Capital, one of the startup’s early investors.
 Benchmark Capital reportedly owns about 13% of Uber.
 Back in August, they accused Kalanick of misleading the stockholders of Uber in order to gain control of three board seats.
 They decided to sue Kalanick.

 An Uber representative was quoted over the issue, “We’ve entered into an agreement with a consortium led by SoftBank and Dragoneer on a potential investment.
 We believe this agreement is a strong vote of confidence in Uber’s long-term potential.
 Upon closing, it will help fuel our investments in technology and our continued expansion at home and abroad, while strengthening our corporate governance.”